TechnipFMC (FTI) was Downgraded to a Hold Rating at Kepler Capital

-Kepler Capital analyst Kevin Roger downgraded TechnipFMC (FTI) to Hold yesterday and set a price target of EUR5.70.
-The company’s shares closed last Monday at $7.05, close to its 52-week low of $4.49.
+TechnipFMC (FTI) received a Hold rating and a EUR5.70 price target from Kepler Capital analyst Bertrand Hodee yesterday.
+The company’s shares closed last Thursday at $7.52, close to its 52-week low of $4.49.

-According to TipRanks.com, Roger is currently ranked with no stars on a 0-5 star ranking scale, with an average return of -20.0% and a 15.9% success rate.
-Roger covers the Industrial Goods sector, focusing on stocks such as Kvaerner ASA, BW Offshore, and Archer.

-TechnipFMC has an analyst consensus of Moderate Buy, with a price target consensus of $15.01, a 128.1% upside from current levels.
-In a report issued on March 16, Tudor Pickering also downgraded the stock to Hold.
+TechnipFMC has an analyst consensus of Moderate Buy, with a price target consensus of $14.95, implying a 120.5% upside from current levels.
+In a report issued on March 27, Piper Sandler also downgraded the stock to Hold with a $8.00 price target.

 See today’s analyst top recommended stocks >>